reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

 Line 21 allows each participant's Reach code to generate random numbers as necessary.

 These two changes might look identical, but they mean very different things.
-The first, line 21 in the Reach program, adds `{!reach} hasRandom` to the interface that the backend expects the frontend to provide.
+The first, line 21 in the Reach program, adds `{!rsh} hasRandom` to the interface that the backend expects the frontend to provide.
-The second, line 21 in the JavaScript, adds `{!reach} hasRandom` to the implementation that the frontend provides to the backend.
+The second, line 21 in the JavaScript, adds `{!rsh} hasRandom` to the implementation that the frontend provides to the backend.

 We're now at the crucial juncture where we will implement the actual application and ensure that Alice's hand is protected until after Bob reveals his hand.
 The simplest thing would be to have Alice just publish the wager, but this, of course, would just leave Bob vulnerable.
 We need Alice to be able to publish her hand, but also keep it secret.
 This is a job for a [cryptographic commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme).
-Reach's standard library comes with `{!reach} makeCommitment` to make this easier for you.
+Reach's standard library comes with `{!rsh} makeCommitment` to make this easier for you.

 ```
 load: /examples/rps-5-trust/index.rsh